-Welcome to the September Issue of “Across Logistics” news release, where we are presenting you the latest innovative technologies in logistics.
+Welcome to the September Issue of “Across Logistics” Innovation News Release, where we are presenting you the latest innovative technologies in logistics.

 Here is the list of topics in this issue:

 - Switzerland authorizes a drone delivery network for healthcare

 - Pooled delivery service might be a solution for UK traffic problems

 - Cummins unveils its new electric semi-truck